type,'home') !== false) { $hometype = true; } ?>

 During the SIA in Pain Medicine, trainees will gain experience in multidisciplinary team working to provide physical, pharmacological, interventional and psychological management of acute, acute on chronic, chronic and cancer-related pain.
 Key capabilities will include being able to manage referrals/ triage within the pain service; manage an outpatient pain medicine clinic; manage pain procedural cases; participate effectively within a pain multidisciplinary team; manage patients taking drugs of potential addiction; understand the socioeconomic, occupational health and medico legal aspects of pain medicine; understand the healthcare infrastructure and the pain service; manage pain in paediatric patients (chronic and inpatient acute pain); and in cancer patients.

-Curriculum Please refer to the RCoA FPM document ‘Guide to Pain Medicine training in the 2021 Anaesthetics Curriculum’ under section 6.
-'Useful Links/ Resources'.
+Curriculum Please refer to the RCoA FPM document ‘Guide to Pain Medicine training in the 2021 Anaesthetics Curriculum’ under 'Useful Links/ Resources'.
 Further information on the curriculum can be found on the RCoA FPM website.

-Logbook Trainees are required to maintain a pain logbook; an example of which may be found on the RCoA FPM website with links to download all the necessary software.
-A sample logbook is available under section 6.
-'Useful Links/ Resources'.
+Logbook Trainees are required to maintain a pain logbook; an example of which may be found below.

 Regional Study Days Trainees are also required to attend a programme of teaching over the year that is delivered virtually and/or face-to-face on a monthly basis.
-Please see section 6.
-'Useful Links/ Resources' for upcoming dates and topics.

 Training Updates Trainees should register with the Faculty of Pain Medicine.
 This will ensure you are on a training updates mailing list and connected into training activities.